Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 - Notion based project management used to measure our organisational velocity (and experiment!)

 ### What
-- Formalising this page as proposal through a Governance process.
 - Articulating a revised Mission and Aim for the organization.
+	- Where: Governance meeting
-	- By when:
+	- When:
 - Articulating the structure, membership, roles of [[Board of Directors]]/[[Mission Circle]].
+	- Where: Governance meeting
-	- By when:
+	- When:
 - Developing a detailed description of the roles and the domain of the [[Mission Circle]].
 - Developing detailed descriptions of other domains and assigning lead links using Sociocratic governance meetings.